stfc-sciml/sciml-bench/sciml_bench/doc/usage.md

 ##  3.3 Outputs from the Framework

-Outputs of the benchmark runs are automatically logged into a sub-directory inside the main output directory, which is specified in the `sciml_bench_config.yml` file.
-This is, by default, set to `~/sciml_bench_user/outputs/` but can be overridden during installation.
+Outputs of the benchmark runs are automatically logged into a sub-directory inside the main output directory, which is specified in the `/etc/config/config.yml` file.
+This is, by default, set to `~/sciml_bench_user/outputs/` but can be overridden.
 The sub-directory name is same as the benchmark name.
 All the arguments used for a run are saved to the `arguments_used.yml` file in this  directory.
 The sub-directory will also contain all log files capturing the outputs of the run.

 <div style="text-align: right"> ◼︎ </div>